-Getting ERR_NAME_NOT_RESOLVED while browsing web pages on chrome browser?
+Getting ERR_NAME_NOT_RESOLVED while browsing web pages on the Chrome browser?
 Sometimes this error affects multiple websites while other times, it targets only specific websites.
 Regardless, this error prevents websites from loading.
-The ERR_NAME_NOT_RESOLVED technically mean the domain name cannot be resolved.
-As we all know DNS (Domain Name System) is responsible for resolving domains, and every domain on the internet has a name server, which makes it possible for the DNS’s to resolve Domain Names.
-If due to any reason DNS fails to Resolve the Nameserver this will result Web page not available: ERR_NAME_NOT_RESOLVED.
+The net::err_name_not_resolved technically means the domain name cannot be resolved.
+As we all know DNS (Domain Name System) is responsible for resolving domains, and every domain on the internet has a name server, which makes it possible for the DNS to resolve Domain Names.
+If due to any reason DNS fails to Resolve the Nameserver this will result in the Web page not being available err name not resolved.

 Post Contents :-